krenzlin/pip-presentation/README.md

 pip vs. apt-get
 ----
 - - no update notifications
-- - unknown to Debian
-- - second package manager
-- + more packages available
 - + up-to-date packages
 - + easy to create and install your own packages (unlike a Debian package)
+- + more packages available
 - + make develope installation (softlink to the sources instead of copying)
 - + installs from various sources